capytaine/capytaine/docs/theory_manual/theory.rst

 Symmetries
 ----------

-The first term of :eq:`green_function` is invariant under all rotations and translations, whereas the second term is invariant under isometric transformations that don't change the vertical coordinate (reflection across a vertical plane, rotation around a vertical axis, translation following an horizontal vector).
+The first term of :eq:`green_function` is invariant under all rotations and translations, whereas the other terms are invariant under isometric transformations that don't change the vertical coordinate (reflection across a vertical plane, rotation around a vertical axis, translation following an horizontal vector).

 Discretization